jathurchan/divecode.io/notes/api-design-patterns/README.md

       - Whenever you add something that might complicate an API for the benefit of an advanced user, it's best to keep this complication sufficiently hidden from a typical user only interested in the common case.
    - **Predictable** APIs that rely on repeated, predictable patterns (e.g., naming fields consistently) are easier and faster to learn and therefore better.
 2. ### Introduction to API Design Patterns
+- API design patterns are blueprints for ways of designing and structuring APIs.
+- In most cases, an API design pattern will focus on the interface exclusively, without necessarily building out the implementation.
+- API design patterns are important because APIs are generally very "rigid" and therefore not easy to change, so design patterns help minimize the need for large structural changes.
+- API design patterns will have several sections:
+   - Name and synopsis
+   - Motivation
+      - Detailed problem statement in the form of a user-focused objective.
+      - What users want to accomplish.
+      - Explore the edge cases that are likely to arise in the normal course of actual implementation.
+      - Explore how the system should react in failure scenarios.
+   - Overview**:** explaining what the design pattern recommends as a solution to the problem space.
+      - Problem definition + list of solution requirements → General outline of a solution
+      - Well-defined problem but not a single obvious solution → several different options that may each have their own trade-offs.
+   - Implementation: interface definitions defined as code, which explain what an API using this pattern to solve a problem would look like.
+      - structure + list of fields + detail discussion (behaviour of the structures and interaction between different fields...)
+      - example API definition, with comments explaining what an API that correctly implements this pattern should look like.
+   - Trade-offs: discuss what it takes away.
+      - It's very important to understand what sacrifices are necessary in order to achieve the benefits that come from relying on a design pattern (functional limitations, increased complexity, ...)

 ## Part 2 Design principles